ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

                 *   *Overheated PC Description:* "A dusty desktop PC sits on the sidewalk, its case hot to the touch under the relentless Vegas sun.
 The monitor displays nothing but a faint flicker, and the CPU fan is missing entirely."
             2. Player explores the `StreetEast` and examines a "Discarded Electronics Pile" near a dumpster.
 Searching it reveals "Thermal Paste".
                 *   *Discarded Electronics Pile Description:* "A heap of broken electronics lies abandoned near a dumpster.
 Among the shattered screens and tangled wires, a small tube of thermal paste catches your eye."
                 *   *Thermal Paste Description:* "A small tube of thermal paste, slightly dented but still usable.
-The label reads: ~Cooler Master - Stay Frosty!~"
+The label reads: Cooler Master - Stay Frosty!"
             3. Player explores the `VegasStripSouth` and examines an "Abandoned Tech Booth" near a closed convention center.
 Searching it reveals a "CPU Cooler".
                 *   *Abandoned Tech Booth Description:* "A dilapidated booth with faded banners advertising high-performance PC components.
 Among the scattered debris, a CPU cooler lies forgotten."
                 *   *CPU Cooler Description:* "A compact CPU cooler with slightly bent fins.
-A sticker on the side reads: ~Arctic Chill - Keep Your Cool!~"
+A sticker on the side reads: Arctic Chill - Keep Your Cool!"
             4. Player must take both the "Thermal Paste" and the "CPU Cooler" and return to the "Overheated PC" in the `VegasStripNorth`.
             5. Player uses the "Thermal Paste" and "CPU Cooler" on the "Overheated PC" (e.g., `USE THERMAL PASTE ON PC` followed by `USE CPU COOLER ON PC`).
                 *   *Interaction Output:* "You carefully apply the thermal paste to the CPU and install the cooler.
 The PC hums to life, and the monitor flickers on.
 As the screen stabilizes, you notice a small, metallic locust crawling across the monitor's edge, its antenna twitching as if transmitting something.
-A message appears: ~Thermistors are like resistors with no markings.
-Cold reveals their secrets.~"
+A message appears: Thermistors are like resistors with no markings.
+Cold reveals their secrets."
             6. After completing this interaction, the player receives the hint about the thermistor and the need to chill it to reveal the flag.
         *   **Key Objects Required:** Thermal Paste (from StreetEast), CPU Cooler (from VegasStripSouth).
         *   **Output/Hint:** The clue about the thermistor: "Thermistors are like resistors with no markings.
 Cold reveals their secrets."
 The locust crawling on the monitor hints that Phase 2 - 01 (Hidden UART) must be completed to access the flag.